palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/common_tables.rst

 (when they are only an individual's name) use both the first and last name fields in conjunction.

+The records in FILERNAME_CD are unique by FILER_ID and NAMID.

 **Sample:** `FILERNAME_CD.TSV <https://github.com/california-civic-data-coalition/django-calaccess-raw-data/blob/master/example/test-data/tsv/FILERNAME_CD.TSV>`_